[6 Minute Read]

 Who created shadow work?

-In the 1950s, psychoanalysis was a popular form of therapy and the main modality of psychotherapy used by psychologists to treat patients.
-Since then, there's been a lot more research and advancements in treatments and it gradually fell out of favor with psychologists and other practitioners.
+In the 1950s, psychoanalysis was a popular form of therapy and the main modality (practice) of psychotherapy used by psychologists to treat patients.
+Since then, there's been a lot more research and advancements in treatments.
+Over time, psychoanalysis fell out of favor with psychologists and other practitioners.
 These days, it's been replaced by newer forms that have been found to be more effective, such as CBT (cognitive behavioural therapy) and DBT (dialectical behavioural therapy).

-Many of the concepts from psychoanalysis (such as repressing memories or emotions, or defense mechanisms) hold water.
+However, many of the concepts from psychoanalysis (such as repressing memories or emotions, or defense mechanisms) still hold water.
 Freud (the father of psychoanalysis) was onto something.
-But, the field of psychology (like any science) is constantly evolving.
-It's not bad, just fairly outdated and no longer commonly practiced.
+But, the field of psychology (like any science) is constantly evolving and psychoanalysis eventually became outdated and is no longer (commonly) practiced.

 Is shadow work "real"?